 Elderberries are best planted in well-draining soil that is rich in organic matter.
 In Michigan, elderberries grow best in the northern and central parts of the state, where temperatures are cooler and the soil is moist.
 The ideal time to plant elderberries is in the spring or fall when the soil is warm and moist.

 Before planting, ensure that the soil is well-drained and has a pH level of 5.5-6.5.
-Use a digital pH tester like this one for the most accurate measurement.
+Use a digital pH tester for the most accurate measurement.
 Elderberries prefer full sun, but can still grow in partial shade.
 It is recommended to plant elderberries in rows, with a spacing of 6-8 feet between plants and 10-12 feet between rows.

 To plant elderberries, dig a hole that is twice the size of the plant’s root ball.
 Place the plant in the hole and fill it with soil, ensuring that the roots are covered completely.
 Water the plant thoroughly and add a layer of mulch around the base to help retain moisture and prevent weed growth.